jasonhemann/21SP-CS2800/_lec/lec23.md

  - [0hn0](https://0hn0.com/)
    - although [battleship is solved](http://www.mountainvistasoft.com/docs/lect-04.pdf) there are [many](http://www.mountainvistasoft.com/variations.htm) [variants](http://www.mountainvistasoft.com/omnibus.htm#:~:text=Marcelo%20Inglesias%27s%20puzzle%20blog) still open.
  - [go-to board game reference, logic puzzles or not](https://boardgamegeek.com/)
+ - Show that the inefficient, obv. correct in-order walk is equiv. to the efficient one w/acculumator params for max elem and min elem.

 Another way to go is to make a slight tweak on some existing problem: one I know still outstanding is to solve [0h h1](https://0hh1.com/) on